The Human Truth Foundation

 Health:

 Lebanon does relatively well in encouraging good health, compared to many other countries.
-Lebanon does better than average when it comes to its alcohol consumption rate32, its fertility rate13, its adolescent birth rate21, its average life expectancy11 and in its food aid and health contributions and WHO compliance33.
-Lebanon still has work to do.
-Lebanon does worse than average in its immunizations take-up34.
-And finally, it falls into the worst 20 when it comes to its smoking rate35 (the highest in Asia).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Lebanon comes in the best 20 in its fertility rate14.
+It does better than average in its alcohol consumption rate33, its adolescent birth rate22, its average life expectancy11 and in its food aid and health contributions and WHO compliance34.
+But, things still need to improve in Lebanon.
+Lebanon does worse than average for its immunizations take-up35.
+And finally, it falls into the worst 20 in terms of its smoking rate36 (the highest in Asia).
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Lebanon improved by +14.8yrs in the 30 years from 1990, almost double the global average of +7.9yrs.
+Lebanon's peak fertility rate was 5.82 in 1960.

 Life Expectancy